gethinode/hinode/content/post/winter-24-release-highlights-general-enhancements.md

   "date": "2023-09-15T20:16:49.000Z",
-  "title": "Winter ’24 Release Highlights: General Enhancements", "Slug": "winter-24-release-highlights-general-enhancements", "description": "With Dreamforce in the rearview mirror, we’re continuing our countdown to the wide launch of the Salesforce Winter ’24 Release!.", "tags":
+  "title": "Winter ’24 Release Highlights: General Enhancements", "Slug": "winter-24-release-highlights-general-enhancements", "description": "With Dreamforce in the rearview mirror, we’re continuing our countdown to the wide launch of the Salesforce Winter ’24 Release!", "tags": ["release-highlights", "salesforce", "winter-24"], "author":
-    [
-      "salesforce-winter-24",
-      "salesforce-release",
-      "release-highlights",
-      "salesforce",
-      "winter-24-release",
-    ],
-  "author":
     {
       "name": "Jessie Penaloza",